microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identitycustomuserflowattribute.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a custom user flow attribute in Microsoft Entra ID for workforce tenants, Microsoft Entra ID for customers tenants, and Azure AD B2C tenants that can be used in self-service sign-up user flows.
+Represents a custom user flow attribute that can be used in self-service sign-up user flows in Microsoft Entra External ID in workforce and external tenants, and in Azure AD B2C tenants.

 Inherits from [identityUserFlowAttribute](../resources/identityuserflowattribute.md).